Copyright 2004 Project Liberty Ship

 A ship has only so much space for its cargo.
 Gross tonnage is the entire enclosed volume of a ship, measured in register tons of 100 cubic feet (2.83 cubic meters).
 Net tonnage is the space that can actually be used for cargo, also measured in register tons.
 Logisticians prefer the measurement ton, which is equal to 40 cubic feet (1.13 cubic meters) of cargo or cargo space.
 The capacity of a ship in measurement tons is very roughly equal to its gross register tonnage.

 A ship can be loaded with only so much weight of cargo before it sits dangerously low in the water.
-A cargo ship has a deadweight tonnage defined as the maximum permissible weight of ship's gear, supply, and personnel as well as cargo, measured in long tons of 2240 pounds (1.016 metric tons).
+A cargo ship has a deadweight tonnage defined as the maximum permissible weight of ship's gear, supply, and personnel, as well as cargo, measured in long tons of 2240 pounds (1.016 metric tons).
 The deadweight effective lift of a ship is the maximum cargo weight and is typically about 80% of deadweight tonnage.
-Neither of these measures corresponds very closely with the standard displacement used to rate a warship, which is its actual, physical weight when fully loaded for combat, measured in long tons.
+Neither of these measures corresponds very closely with the standard displacement used to rate a warship, which is its actual, physical weight when loaded for combat, measured in long tons.

 In practice, for typical military cargoes, it is volume rather than weight that limits carrying capacity.
 For planning purposes, the U.S. Army adopted a figure of 2.56 measurement tons per long ton of average military cargo and 1.44 measurement tons per long ton of Lend-Lease cargo.
 An unusually compact cargo, such as oil in 55-gallon (208-liter) drums, might take 1.37 measurement tons per long ton.